radanalyticsio/radanalyticsio.github.io/_applications/fabric8-maven-plugin.md

 - A Spring-Boot front-end application: delivering static content and exposing rest services through which the UI can send ratings and lookup recommendations.
 [Apache Camel](https://camel.apache.org) is used for all integration purposes.
 - A Kafka broker with two topics: "stars" containing all ratings from the users; "recommendations" containing recommendations sent by the Spark application.
-- A Oshinko Spark cluster: it computes the recommendations and pushes them back to Kafka.
+- An Oshinko Spark cluster: it computes the recommendations and pushes them back to Kafka.

 This is a demo application, so components are not intended for production usage.
 E.g. the Kafka broker (containing also Zookeeper) cannot be scaled out.
 The Spark application computes recommendations in a window of 10 minutes for simplicity.